w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I used to be able to read through client messsages using our social media platform and my magnification software.
-Unfortunately, after the last update, my magnification software no longer works, so I can't read with text at the size I need.
+        I used to be able to read through and publish client messages using our social media platform and my magnification software.
+Unfortunately, after the last update, I can't get to the publish button when  my magnification software is enabled.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        Tool updates preserve accessibility features.
-If something ever breaks, I can go back to the previous version of the tool where it worked as expected.
+        The tool is overall very accessible.
+The last update even included some new accessibility features.
       </q></span></p>
     </li>
   </ul>